phpseclib/phpseclib.github.io/versioned_docs/version-4.0/ssh2/sftp.md

 `is_readable()` and `is_writeable()` only work on files.
 They work by actually opening up a file for reading or writing and then closing the file immediately thereafter.
 The same technique does not work for directories.

-As of phpseclib v3.0.20 `filesize()` accepts an optional second parameter - `$recursive`.
+`filesize()` accepts an optional second parameter - `$recursive`.
 By default this parameter is `false` but if you set it to `true` it'll recurse through a directory and return the size of all the files in that directory and it's subdirectories.

 ## Delete and Rename